-- The Public Health Policy/Problem Solving core and the Epidemiology core must be completed during the first year of study. - The remaining required core area courses should be completed early in the program. - If elective courses have prerequisites, these will be listed in the course description. - Some course content, such as biostatistics, is delivered in a specific sequence of courses. - Certificates may have specific sequences that participants should follow. - The practicum requirement can be completed at any time after completing the Tools of Public Health Practice requirement. - The capstone is to be completed at the end of the program.
+- The Public Health Policy/Problem Solving core, the Epidemiology core, and the Public Health Practice core must be completed during the first year of study. - The remaining required core area courses should be completed early in the program. - If elective courses have prerequisites, these will be listed in the course description. - Some course content, such as biostatistics, is delivered in a specific sequence of courses. - Certificates may have specific sequences that participants should follow. - The practicum requirement can be completed at any time after completing the Tools of Public Health Practice requirement. - The capstone is to be completed at the end of the program.